 Skip to primary navigation Skip to content Skip to footer

-Back to Blog
+Back to RailLines Blog

 HOW TYPES OF PASSENGER TRAIN CARS HAVE EVOLVED

-a group of people riding on the back of a 4-part carriage
+A group of people riding on the back of a 4-part carriage.

 Since their inception in the early 1800s, passenger train cars have undergone countless modifications.
 What started as small, unsteady, wooden carriages have fostered into massive, high-speed, aluminum cars that can transport more passengers over further distances.